 - It is unlawful to photograph children and young people without the explicit consent of the person with parental responsibilities.

-- There should be no communication with children or adults outside of the designated tutoring sessions or webinars, except without prior approval from MedicHut.
+- There should be no communication with children or adults outside of the designated tutoring sessions or webinars, except with prior approval from MedicHut.
 Any outside communication will occur through our trust’s email addresses or within a WhatsApp group with the MedicHut Designated Safeguarding Lead.

 - They should not provide personal contact details to any children or young people, nor should they request contact details.